 It’s been noted that the Memphis Elite Wood Fire Pellet Smoker is one of the few pellet grills you can actually use for direct grilling, because of the removable plate feature that covers the burn chamber.

-This particular model which is the VG0002S has an impressive Wi-Fi controller built into it, which means you can control the settings of the grill via your phone on a local area network (LAN).
+This particular model which is the VG0002S has an impressive Wi-Fi controller built into it.
+This means you can control the settings of the grill via your phone on a local area network (LAN).
 How’s that for modern technology?!

-Although the VG0002S does not have a rotisserie built into it, you can just purchase the Carson Rodizio Kit, which is a contraption of 6 rotisseries that you can just mount on top of a barbecue grill like the Memphis Elite Wood Fire Pellet Smoker.
+Although the VG0002S does not have a rotisserie built into it, you can just purchase the Carson Rodizio Kit.
+It’s a contraption of 6 rotisseries that you can just mount on top of a barbecue grill like the Memphis Elite Wood Fire Pellet Smoker.

-The kamado is actually a Japanese stove used in ancient times, but now the Komodo Company has adopted the name and they have been building kamado-style charcoal grills ever since the company was founded back in 2006.
+The kamado is actually a Japanese stove used in ancient times.
+But now, the Komodo Company has adopted the name.
+They have been building kamado-style charcoal grills ever since the company was founded back in 2006.

 So in actuality, there is not a single Japanese person involved in the creation of these incredible kamado grills, which is ironic.

-One great feature this grill has is the rotating dial at the bottom which is actually its air inflow damper, which allows you to adjust the settings to the air inflow to smoke your meat perfectly.
+One great feature this grill has is the rotating dial at the bottom.
+It’s actually its air inflow damper, which allows you to adjust the settings to the air inflow to smoke your meat perfectly.

-Its features include six main burners for efficient grilling, a side burner for when you need to cook other recipes simultaneously, infrared rotisserie burner for spit-roasting whole chicken or turkey or huge slabs of meat, a dedicated sear burner and a smoker box with its own smoker burner.
+Its features include six main burners for efficient grilling.
+As well it has a side burner for when you need to cook other recipes simultaneously.
+It has an infrared rotisserie burner for spit-roasting whole chicken or turkey or huge slabs of meat.
+Also, there is a dedicated sear burner and a smoker box with its own smoker burner.

-This gas grill allows you to cook multiple dishes at the same time, so you’ll get to serve all meats hot off the grill in 1/6th of the amount of time it required with regular gas stoves and ovens.
+This gas grill allows you to cook multiple dishes at the same time.
+So, you can serve all meats hot off the grill in 1/6th of the amount of time it required with regular gas stoves and ovens.